-This technology history page contains a photograph which is one of several belonging to the photo gallery pages which are part of several pages relating to the invention of the world's first automatic totalizator in 1913 and Automatic Totalisators Limited, the company founded to develop, manufacture and export these systems.
+This technology history page contains a photograph which is one of several belonging to the photo gallery pages which are part of several pages relating to the invention of the world's first automatic totalizator in 1913 and Automatic Totalisators Limited, the company founded to develop manufacture and export these systems.
 George Julius was the inventor of the world's first automatic totalisator and the founder of Automatic Totalisators Limited and was instrumental in the design of all of this electromechanical equipment.

 Click on the image to go back to the Photo Gallery